For Employees & Individuals — Your Path Back to Work

 • Recommendations may include substance abuse education classes, outpatient counseling, intensive outpatient treatment (IOP), or inpatient treatment.

-• Paul will refer you to an appropriate, DOT-compliant treatment provider.
+• If treatment is needed, I'll refer you to an appropriate, DOT-compliant treatment provider.

 • The length and intensity of treatment depends on your individual clinical needs.